matthewcruz/msr-student-template/_projects/Minibot.md

 ---
 ## Overview

-I'm making a miniature humanoid robot!
-And I have not-so-codenamed it "Minibot".
+I'm making a miniature humanoid robot which I have not-so-codenamed "Minibot"!!
-The inspiration for this little guy, which will stand about 7 inches tall,  was to combine a whole lot of skills into one project, and learn as much as I can along the way.
+The inspiration for this little guy, which will stand about 7 inches tall,  was to combine all of the mechanical, design, robotics and embedded design skills i have acquired into one project, and learn as much as I can along the way.

 ## Goals